Louise Wallis

-Louise Wallis is a DJ, singer, and writer who is also known for her animal advocacy.
-She lives in London, England.
+Louise Wallis (born 1964) is an English DJ, singer, and writer who has campaigned for animal rights and veganism.
+She lived in London and now resides in South Wales.

 Early life

-Louise Wallis was born in 1964, into a musical family in Birmingham, England.
+Wallis was born in 1964, into a musical family in Birmingham, England.
 She was raised by her mother and maternal grandparents.
 Her grandfather Syd had his own band, notorious in the post-war years for raucous all-night parties, and her great grandmother Kitty was a celebrated pianist who played pubs and clubs into her 90s.

 At age six, Wallis acquired a step-father and a new brother; she also acquired a kitten, to soften the blow of a sudden move to Southampton.
 Four years later she gained a sister.
 She sought solace in the company of animals, developing a particular passion for horses.
 By the age of 18 she was a fully-fledged animal activist and vegan.